Policies & Procedures

 Northeastern University policy requires insurance coverage by any outside entity using Northeastern facilities and requests specific insurance requirements for events, event venues, vendors, caterers, suppliers, and contractors.
 Generally, the Office of Risk Services requires that an outside group carry the following coverage:

-- Northeastern named as additional insured in the following format: Northeastern University, 360 Huntington Avenue, Boston, MA 02115.
+- Northeastern named as additional insured and listed as the certificate holder in the following format: Northeastern University, 360 Huntington Avenue, Boston, MA 02115.

 All monetary transactions must be accompanied by the presence of a campus police officer to ensure the safety and security of all transactions.
 An officer may be hired through the Office of External Events & Conference Housing, which will consult with the Northeastern University Police Department to determine appropriate security considerations and staffing.
 The only exception is for events that use the ticket office in Ell Hall.